A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 Finally, consider the Standard Model counterpart: The charged lepton Proper Self-Energy (PSE) terms in the Standard Model give rise to the $W$/neutrino loop shown in \fref{fig:Wbosonloops_QLphoton}(iv).
-This gives rise to a term analogous to \fref{fig:Wbosonloops_QLphoton}(iii), but has no counterpart to the symmetry factor associated with the pair of identical photon operators on the QL interaction vertex.
-Its associated factor is therefore $(5/3)(m_{\ell_i}^2/m_W^2)$, which must be deducted.
-The net weight of the $W$ boson loop corrections is thus
+This gives rise to a term analogous to \fref{fig:Wbosonloops_QLphoton}(iii), but has no counterpart to the symmetry factor associated with the pair of identical photon operators on the pseudovacuum interaction vertex.
+Its associated factor is therefore $(5/3)(m_{e_i}^2/m_W^2)$, or in the $\Cw{18}$ model, $(5/3)(m_{e_i}^2/m_\tW^2)$.
+The PSE terms appear in the denominator of $m_{e_i}^2$, corresponding to an overall multiplicative factor of

+Recalling that mass-independent PSE terms cancel exactly between numerator and denominator (see also \sref{sec:1loopfgEM}) and that there are no $N_0$-dependent PSE terms, this particular term in the denominator may be approximately subsumed into the numerator by subtracting $[5\alpha/(6\pi)](m_{e_i}^2/m_\tW^2)$ from \Eref{eq:netfactor}, with an error of at most $\ILOO{{\alpha^2m_{e_i}^4}/{(m_c^*)^4}}$ on $m_{e_i}^2$.
+The net weight of the $\tW$~boson loop corrections is thus

 Next considering the $Z$ boson loops, these take form directly analogous to \fref{fig:photonloops}, and by arguments similar to the above are also seen to all be additive.
-Noting that the $Z$ boson couples with opposite sign to $e_L$ and $e_R$, the $Z$ boson equivalents to the first two diagrams of \fref{fig:photonloops}(i) are therefore of opposite sign to their Standard Model counterparts and hence attract a factor of two, to first offset the Standard Model-derived term in the PSE, and then implement the actual correction.
-The third diagram of \fref{fig:photonloops}(i), on the other hand, has the same sign as its Standard Model counterpart and thus yields no net contribution to $m_{\ell_i}^2$.
+Noting that the $Z$ boson couples with opposite sign to $e_L$ and $e_R$, and that mass vertices in the Standard Model reverse electron spin whereas the pseudovacuum couplings do not, the $Z$ boson equivalents to the first two diagrams of \fref{fig:photonloops}(i) are therefore of opposite sign to their Standard Model counterparts and hence attract a factor of two, to first offset the Standard Model-derived term in the PSE, and then implement the actual correction.
+The third diagram of \fref{fig:photonloops}(i), on the other hand, has the same sign as its Standard Model counterpart and thus yields no net contribution to $m_{e_i}^2$.
 The net outcome from $Z$ boson loops is a term with weight

-where $f_Z$ is as defined in \Eref{eq:fZ}.
-Overall, the weight of the weak boson corrections to the QL photon interaction is seen to be
+where $f_Z$ is as defined in \Eref{eq:fZ2}.
+Overall, the weight of the weak boson corrections to the background photon interaction is seen to be

-Note that the use of $f_Z$, which is dependent on the weak boson masses, implicitly incorporates the loop corrections to $W$ and $Z$ boson vertex interaction strengths.
-This value is based on the mean $Z$ vertex interaction strength, evaluated as a weighted average across all species which interact with the $Z$ boson, but this approximation does not have a significant effect on the numerical results obtained, being responsible for corrections to $m_Z$ at $\ILO{10^{-2}\,\sigma_\mrm{exp}}$ (in relative terms, parts in $10^8$ on $m_W$, $m_Z$, and $m_{\h'}$).